Updated January 19, 2018.

-This tutorial assumes use of Sprockets, haml, and coffee.
+This tutorial assumes use of a default Rails 5.1.4 installation, with the addition of haml and jquery-rails.
+This means Sprockets, coffee, and turbolinks are in use.
 However most of the following code is trivial to convert if you aren’t using these helpers.
 I’m also referencing a Post model, but again, if you’re using a different class all you need to do is replace any reference to Post with your class.

 After that, add a per_page parameter to your model.
 For example, in post.rb:

 Then, in your controller, replace the query with a paginated query, and add format.js to the format response.
 I’ve included an example showing how to add pagination to the index view, and also how to add it to a scoped query.
 For example, in posts_controller.rb:

 You’ll need a partial that renders your items.
 For simplicity, I’ve created a shared partial called _posts.html.haml in the shared folder: